The Americas (TV series): Broadcast

 The Americas premiered with two episodes aired back-to-back on NBC at 7:00 p.m. and 8:00 p.m.
 Eastern Time on Sunday, February 23, 2025, and also simulcasted on E!, SYFY, Bravo, CNBC, and USA Network.
 The next two aired back-to-back at the same times on Sunday, March 2, and after that one episode aired at 8:00 pm.
 Eastern Time each Sunday from March 9 through April 13.
 The series concluded with a "Making of The Americas" episode that aired at 8:00 pm.
 Eastern Time on Sunday, April 20, and consisted of behind-the-scenes footage showing viewers how the filmmakers made spectacular shots seen in the series.
 On the day after it premiered on NBC, each episode began streaming on Peacock.

+In the United Kingdom, The Americas was broadcast on BBC One.

+In conjunction with the premiere of another NBC documentary miniseries, Surviving Earth, encore episodes of The Americas will air in 2026 on Thursday evenings, from June 4 to July 30.
+This expanded version of the series, labeled as The Americas: Fun Fact Edition, will feature additional behind-the-scenes material and "fun facts".

 Reception

 The series received mixed to positive reviews, with reviewers—such as Daniel Fienberg for The Hollywood Reporter, Robert Daniels for RogerEbert.com, and Mary Kassell for Screen Rant—highlighting some of the cinematography as exceptional and critiquing repetitive sequences, anthropomorphism, and a perceived irresponsible absence of environmental urgency.